-HIV Rapid Tests Commercially Available Regulatory Status Partners Involved in the Product HIV Rapid Tests (Sure CheckTM We currently qualify under U.S. FDA export regulations to sell, Thirteen-year supply and technology transfer HIV; subject agreement with FIOCRUZ-Bio-Manguinhos, a division HIV 1/2 Stat Pak).
-Rapid Tests for to any required approval by the importing country, to customers of the Ministry of Health of Brazil.
-FIOCRUZ-Biodetection of antibodies to HIV 1 outside Manguinhos will supply product to Brazilian public and the U.S. To date we have received approval from a number of health market and potentially other markets in the 2 in finger-stick whole blood, potential importing countries, although Brazil is the only country region.
-Other marketing partners are being actively venous whole blood, serum and in which we have significant sales.
-In addition, we have pursued. plasma commenced clinical trials for Sure CheckTM and HIV Stat Pak in US for FDA approval for sales in the U.S.
+HIV Rapid Tests Commercially Available Regulatory Status Partners Involved in the Product HIV Rapid Tests (Sure CheckTM We currently qualify under U.S. FDA export regulations to Thirteen-year supply and technology transfer HIV; HIV 1/2 Stat Pak).
+Rapid sell, subject to any required approval by the importing agreement with FIOCRUZ-Bio-Manguinhos, a Tests for detection of antibodies to country, to customers outside the U.S. To date we have division of the Ministry of Health of Brazil.
+HIV 1 and 2 in finger-stick whole received approval from a number of potential importing FIOCRUZ-Bio-Manguinhos will supply product to blood, venous whole blood, serum countries, although Brazil is the only country in which we have Brazilian public health market and potentially other and plasma significant sales.
+In addition, we have commenced clinical markets in the region.
+Other marketing partners are trials for Sure CheckTM and HIV Stat Pak in US for FDA being actively pursued. approval for sales in the U.S.

 A majority of our revenues historically and in 2004 have been from the contract manufacture of private label pregnancy tests for regional pharmacies, drug stores and mass merchants in the United States, Europe, Canada, and Central America.
 However, as a result of pricing pressures, regulatory changes and potential patent litigation in this field, we are endeavoring to transfer this product line to a third party manufacturer and maintain a profit share derived from these products by the third party.
 We believe that this will result in a substantial reduction of our revenues from these products during the balance of 2004 and beyond.
-The timing of this transfer and the extent to which we will derive a benefit from it are difficult to estimate because of uncertainties in regulatory changes, p roduct pricing and manufacturing cost changes, and patent litigation.
+The timing of this transfer and the extent to which we will derive a benefit from it are difficult to estimate because of uncertainties in regulatory changes, product pricing and manu facturing cost changes, and patent litigation.